How to Sign Up for Telemarketing Calls: Get More Exciting Phone Chats

 • Caller ID spoofing (when the number looks legit but isn’t)

-If you think a call might be a scam, hang up right away.
+If you think you might be on the line with a scammer, hang up right away.

-Don’t press any buttons or speak to anyone.
+Don’t press any buttons or engage in conversation.

 You can report scam calls to the FCC.